 We are very excited about the proposed Model Solution set out by Four Paws.
-By adding additional layers of externally verified information to the process of buying & selling dogs online we believe that the end consumer and their pets will benefit enormously.
-Dogs.ie is committed to supporting such a system and integrating the solution directly into our platform.
+By adding additional layers of externally verified information to the process of buying & selling dogs online we believe that the end consumer numbers within the current data file structure and we have developed IT systems that allow for information checks to validate online advertisements.